5 Best Small Chainsaws of 2018: Perfect for the Home!

 The LCS1240 is a very good cordless chainsaw.
 This chainsaw is indeed cordless which means you can carry it out into the woods if you have your battery fully charged.
 A full charge can typically last you one hour which should be plenty of time for most.

 The LCS1240 is a wonderful choice for those who want to have a saw that can do both.
 By both, we mean it can handle yardwork while also being able to tackle trees if need be.
-This gives the owner more variety for how to use their saw, and that’s appealing.
+This gives the owner more variety in usage, and that’s appealing.
 The price is high, but if you’re willing to pay it, then you’ll get a solid saw in return.

 Last on our list is the GreenWorks 20312 G-Max electric chainsaw.
 However, it is not the least of this group.
 It boasts a 16″ guide bar and chain allowing for more room to work while cutting.
 This saw boasts excellent power for a battery-operated saw.
 Speaking of the battery, it boasts a longer life than some other saws out there.
 While results vary, one charge of the battery should allow you to cut through an entire cord of wood.
 Therefore, it is easily able to tackle most projects within one charge of the battery.